Mongolian Tofu Noodles

 - Red pepper flakes (opt) - 1/2 tsp

-- Heat a wok or skillet with cooking oil over medium heat.
-When oil is hot, add steak in a single layer.
-Cook steak, without stirring, until golden brown on one side, 2 to 3 minutes.
-Use a spatula to flip steak and continue cooking, stirring occasionally, until steak is just cooked through, ~2 minutes more.
-Transfer steak to a paper towel-lined plate and set aside.
+Heat a wok or skillet with cooking oil over medium heat.
+When oil is hot, add tofu in a single layer.
+Cook tofu, without stirring, until deep golden brown and crisp on one side, 2 to 3 minutes.
+Use a spatula to flip tofu and continue cooking, stirring occasionally, until tofu is golden brown on all sides, 5 to 6 minutes more.
+Transfer tofu to a paper towel-lined plate and set aside.

-- Remove wok from heat and stir in steak.
+Remove wok from heat and stir in tofu.